How to Identify Pests Using Your Phone

 Dropping an image into the Google Image search can return some likely possibilities for identification.

 You can visit the app store on your smartphone or mobile device and look for common plant and insect identification apps, both paid and free versions.
-Some applications use AI (artificial intelligence) technology to match your image with similar ones near your location.
+Some applications utilize AI (artificial intelligence) technology to match your image with similar ones in your vicinity.
 Other applications use AI for initial identification suggestions but also use human verification through their user communities.

 A screenshot of an app store search for "identify plants"